LIFESKILLS

 Selling Points

-Suitable programme for students with learning support needs who are seeking to progress to Project Search and to transition towards employment, or progress to other further educational programmes.
+Suitable programme for students with learning support needs who are seeking to develop essential skills for life to promote independent living, transition towards employment, or progress to other further educational programmes.

 Other Courses at DGC